-Asset-Based segment revenues for the three months ended March 31, 2018 totaled \$482.1 million compared to \$464.4 million for the same period of 2017.
-Billed revenue (as described in footnote (1) to the key operating statistics table above) increased 4.9% on a per-day basis for the three months ended March 31, 2018 compared to the same prior-year period, primarily reflecting an 8.9% increase in total billed revenue per hundredweight, including fuel surcharges, partially offset by a 3.7% decrease in tonnage per day.
-The number of workdays was lower by one half day in first quarter 2018 versus first quarter 2017.
+Asset-Based segment revenues for the three and six months ended June 30, 2018 totaled \$559.2 million and \$1,041.4 million, respectively, compared to \$514.5 million and \$978.9 million, respectively, for the same periods of 2017.
+Billed revenue (as described in footnote (1) to the key operating statistics table above) increased 8.4% and 6.8% on a perday basis for the three and six months ended June 30, 2018, respectively, compared to the same prior-year periods.
+The increases in billed revenue reflect a 9.4% and 9.2% increase in total billed revenue per hundredweight, including fuel surcharges, for the three and six months ended June 30, 2018, respectively, partially offset by a 0.9% and 2.2% decrease in tonnage per day, respectively, compared to the same periods of 2017.
+The number of workdays was higher by one-half of a day in the second quarter 2018 versus the prior year quarter.

-The increase in total billed revenue per hundredweight benefited from yield improvement initiatives, including a general rate increase, contract renewals, and CMC pricing which was introduced in the third quarter of 2017, and higher fuel surcharge revenues associated with increased fuel prices during the three-month period ended March 31, 2018, compared to the same period of 2017.
-The Asset-Based segment implemented a nominal general rate increase on its LTL base rate tariffs of 4.9% effective May 22, 2017, although the rate changes vary by lane and shipment characteristics.
-Prices on accounts subject to deferred pricing agreements and annually negotiated contracts which were renewed during the period increased approximately 4.8% for the three months ended March 31, 2018, compared to the same period of 2017.
-For first quarter 2018, the Asset-Based segment's average nominal fuel surcharge rate increased approximately 260 basis points from the first quarter 2017 level.
-Excluding changes in fuel surcharges, average pricing on the Asset-Based segment's LTL business for the three months ended March 31, 2018 had high-single-digit percentage increases when compared to the same prior-year period.
+The increase in total billed revenue per hundredweight reflects yield improvement initiatives, including a general rate increase, contract renewals, and CMC pricing which was introduced in the third quarter of 2017, and higher fuel surcharge revenues associated with increased fuel prices during the three- and six-month periods ended June 30, 2018, compared to the same periods of 2017.
+The Asset-Based segment implemented nominal general rate increases on its LTL base rate tariffs of 5.9% and 4.9% effective April 16, 2018 and May 22, 2017, respectively, although the rate changes vary by lane and shipment characteristics.
+Prices on accounts subject to deferred pricing agreements and annually negotiated contracts which were renewed during the period increased approximately 4.5% and 4.6% for the three and six months ended June 30, 2018, respectively, compared to the same periods of 2017.
+For second quarter 2018, the Asset-Based segment's average nominal fuel surcharge rate increased approximately 360 basis points from the second quarter 2017 level and increased approximately 310 basis points year-to-date for 2018 compared to the same period of 2017.
+Excluding changes in fuel surcharges, average pricing on the Asset-Based segment's LTL business for the three and six months ended June 30, 2018 had high-single-digit percentage increases when compared to the same prior-year periods.
+There can be no assurances that the current pricing trend will continue.
+The competitive environment could limit the Asset-Based segment from securing adequate increases in base LTL freight rates and could limit the amount of fuel surcharge revenue recovered.

-Tonnage per day declined 3.7% for the three months ended March 31, 2018, compared to the same period of 2017, primarily reflecting the effect of yield improvement initiatives, including the space-based pricing program, that led to lower total shipment counts but an increase in average weight per shipment.
-Market capacity was more constrained in the current year quarter and contributed to growth in volume-quoted truckload-rated shipments, which generally weigh more per shipment.
-As a result, average weight per shipment increased 6.3% for the three month period ended March 31, 2018, compared to the same prior year period, while daily shipment counts decreased 9.4% compared to the same period of 2017.
+The declines in tonnage per day for the three and six months ended June 30, 2018, of 0.9% and 2.2%, respectively, compared to the same periods of 2017, primarily reflect the effect of yield improvement initiatives, including the spacebased pricing program, that led to lower total shipment counts but an increase in average weight per shipment.
+Total shipments per day decreased 6.1% and 7.7% for the three and six months ended June 30, 2018, respectively, compared to the same periods of 2017, while average weight per shipment increased 5.5% and 5.9%.
+Constrained capacity in the truckload market during the current-year periods added to growth in our Asset-Based volume-quoted truckload-rated shipments, which generally weigh more per shipment, further contributing to the increase in average weight per shipment for the three and six months ended June 30, 2018.

-Asset-Based Revenues - April 2018
+Asset-Based Revenues - July 2018